Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Evidence

 \subsection{Glass}

-Usually, glass evidence comes from a broken window, but it may also arise from headlight or windshield glass in a car accident, bottles in an assault case, containers in a domestic violence case or laboratory accident \cite{curran2003statistical}.
-Glass evidence is routinely used in the reconstruction of events, for example, to link an individual or an item to the crime scene or a victim \cite{curran2000forensic}.
-This is accomplished by aligning the refractive index (RI) of the ``recovered'' sample (the set of fragments recovered from the suspect) and the ``control'' sample (fragments sampled from the crime scene) with the silicon oil of known RI in which the samples are submerged.
-The RI of glass fragments can be considered constant, while the RI of the oil changes linearly with temperature.
-By changing the temperature of the silicon oil with a glass sample submerged, the edge of the glass fragments will become invisible when the RI of the glass fragment and the oil are the same \cite{ojena1972precise}.
-We can therefore obtain the RI of control and recovered samples and apply \textit{t}-test to test if they are significantly different \cite{adam2011essential}.
+Glass evidence may come from various sources at several crime scenes, for example, broken windows in a burglary, crashed headlight or windshield in a car accident, bottles in an assault, and containers in a domestic violence case or in a laboratory accident \citep{curran2003statistical}.
+Glass evidence is routinely used in the reconstruction of events, for example, to link an individual to the crime scene \citep{curran2000forensic}.
+This is accomplished by comparing the average \textit{refractive index} (RI) of the glass fragments recovered from the suspect with one of the fragments sampled from the crime scene.
+The RI of a glass fragment is measured as follows: first, the fragment is submerged in silicon oil; then, the oil is warmed up gradually until the glass fragment becomes invisible, in which case glass and oil have same RI \citep{ojena1972precise}.
+The RI of the oil increases linearly with the temperature, and this relationship can be used to measure its RI, and thereby the RI of the glass fragment.
+A $t$-test can be used to test whether the RIs of the two glass samples are different.